 A Marshall Scholarship took me to St. John's College, Cambridge, for the 2008-9 academic year, and to the University of Edinburgh (where I was advised by Donald MacKenzie) the following year.

-My two institutional homes at Princeton are the history and mathematics departments, where I am advised by (respectively) Michael Gordin and Charles Fefferman.
+My two institutional homes at Princeton are the history and mathematics departments, and my dissertation advisor is Michael Gordin.
 I was an adjunct instructor in history at The College of New Jersey in Fall 2013.